 I often get asked by clients, “If I have a home insurance claim, what documentation do I need to show my adjuster?”.
 The simple answer is, “more is better!”
-I understand that keeping receipts and bills of sale are not always available, but there are things you can do before a claim happens to help you through the claims process.
+I understand that keeping receipts and bills of sale is not always available, but there are things you can do before a claim happens to help you through the claims process.

 Trying to remember everything you have in your home, especially if you have a severe loss, can be extremely difficult.
-If you have the time and patience, creating an inventory list of each room in the house, is the most effective and thorough way to keep track of your personal property.
+If you have the time and patience, creating an inventory list of each room in the house is the most effective and thorough way to keep track of your personal property.
 Keep those records in a safe location (safe deposit box, flash drive off premises, etc.).
 That way if you have a claim,

 you can show your claims adjuster your records.